 This activity brings out the power of the word “yet”.
 It isn’t merely a word, but an attitude that students will cultivate that promotes a growth mindset.
 Ask students to note down a few tasks that they have not completed or accomplished.
 It could be things like “I have not learnt swimming”, “I do not know any foreign language”- anything small or big.
 Once they have written it down ask any student to come forward and read out their lines.
 Ask the student to read the same lines by adding the word “yet” at the end of each line- “I have not learnt swimming yet”,”I do not know any foregin language yet”.
 Ask the student how they perceive this.
 Discuss with the whole class about the power of “yet”, the perspective it provides and the feeling that everything is achievable, and one just needs to get to it.
 Ask all students to read out their lines using “yet”.

-The Math and Coding experts at Cuemath firmly believe in developing a growth mindset in children and design tailor-made courses to ensure that each one of them reach their true potential.
-Cuemath conducts Live Online Math classes and Coding classes.
+The Math experts at Cuemath firmly believe in developing a growth mindset in children and design tailor-made courses to ensure that each one of them reach their true potential.
+Cuemath conducts Live Online Math classes.

 -By Kshama Chakravarthy